mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Tracking Noise
 ^^^^^^^^^^^^^^
-    Add randomness to mouse pointer.
+    Add randomness to the mouse pointer.
 This usually generates many small lines in random directions.

 .. _mypaint_smudge: